Georgia man charged in fatal shooting in Iowa

-KWQC-TV reports that 20-year-old Wilanna S. Bibbs of Durham, North Carolina, died Sunday.
-Police in Davenport, Iowa, were called to a disturbance at a home and found Bibbs.
+KWQC-TV reported that 20-year-old Wilanna S. Bibbs of Durham, North Carolina, died Sunday.
+Police in Davenport were called to a disturbance at a home and found Bibbs.
 She was pronounced dead at the scene.

 Authorities arrested 31-year-old Justin L. Wright of Atlanta.
 An investigation continues.